crangi/personal_website/content/notes/_index.md

   caption: ""
   image: ""
 ---
 Below you can find notes for various topics in Quantum Mechanics and Computational Physics.
 These are my personal notes from some summer schools and Master's project.
-I do not guarantee their accuracy or validity.
 Kindly contact me if you spot a mistake.

 - [Quantum Adiabatic Theorem](Presentation_Quantum_Adiabatic_theorem.pdf)
 - [Molecular Dynamics with Electronic transitions](Presentation_Quantum_Adiabatic_theorem.pdf)